JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-update-ui.md

 ### Xcode reports errors in the code calling the shared framework

-Your Xcode project may still be using an old version of the framework.
+If you are using Xcode, your Xcode project may still be using an old version of the framework.
-To resolve this, return to Android Studio and rebuild the project or start the iOS run configuration.
+To resolve this, return to IntelliJ IDEA and rebuild the project or start the iOS run configuration.

 ### Xcode reports an error when importing the shared framework

-Xcode may need to clear cached binaries: try resetting the environment by choosing **Product | Clean Build Folder** in the main menu.
+If you are using Xcode, it may need to clear cached binaries: try resetting the environment by choosing **Product | Clean Build Folder** in the main menu.

 ## Next step